China insists U.S. "doesn't have any" evidence virus came from lab

 On Wednesday, China's Foreign Ministry accused Mr. Trump and Pompeo of pushing a theory that "doesn't have any" evidence.

-America's closest allies have declined to endorse the theory that the coronavirus originated in a laboratory, and no senior epidemiologists have come forward to lend credence to the notion that the disease could have come from the Wuhan lab, deliberately or inadvertently.
+America's closest allies have declined to endorse the theory that the coronavirus originated in a lab, and no senior epidemiologists have come forward to lend credence to the notion that the disease could have come from the Wuhan facility, deliberately or inadvertently.

 Earlier this week, America's top government infectious disease expert, Dr. Anthony Fauci, said it was clear to him the coronavirus "was in the wild to begin with," and he doesn't "spend a lot of time going in on this circular argument" about a possible lab origin.